kiki-sarpong/machine-learning-project/README.md

 <br>
 <br>
 The machine learning model was trained on a Google colab GPU.<br>
-The powerpoint containing additional detail on the project is below.
+A powerpoint containing additional detail on the project is attached.